bright/new-www/content/blog/from-theatrical-to-programming-stage-meet-cezary-–-android-developer-with-gymnastics-background.md

 <div class="image"><img src="/images/cezary_quote_project.png" alt="Quote on Android project" title="undefined"  /> </div>

-We have 7 experienced developers and a Quality Assurance specialist in our team.
+We have 7 experienced developers and a Quality Assurance specialist on our team.
 We would love to welcome another positive and engaged team member.

+## Do you enjoy working at Bright Inventions?
+Only an honest answer, please. 😀

+Truly, I do.
+Otherwise, I wouldn’t agree to this interview. 😀 Mostly due to the project I work at.
+It’s innovative and there is no boredom here.
+Also, my cooperation with Matusz Klimczak who is my project manager is really positive.
+What I also like about Bright is the flat structure, work-life balance, great team retreats, competitive salary, and the simple fact that normal people work here.
+Normal in a good way. ;)

+After work, I still have the strength to follow my passions which is not always the case.
+Programmers' work can quite limit your after-work resources.
+Fortunately, I can focus on my passions such as joinery and wood carving.